carta/styleguide/tests/unit/README.md

 ### Files without Classes

-Inside of the file `/app/vehicles/helpers.py` there are only top level method definitions and no classes.
+Inside of the file `/app/vehicles/helpers.py` there are only top level function definitions and no classes.
 The tests for these methods could be found in `/app/vehicles/test_helpers.py`.

 ## Classes for methods under test